-The Postemployment Benefit Plan (the "Plan") is a single-employer defined benefit healthcare plan administered by the Jefferson School District.
+The Postemployment Benefit Plan (the "Plan") is a single-employer defined benefit healthcare plan administered by the Jefferson Elementary School District.
 The Plan provides medical, dental and vision insurance benefits to eligible retirees and their spouses.
-Membership of the Plan consists of 5 retirees and beneficiaries currently receiving benefits and 7 active plan members.
+The unfunded portion of annual required contributions (net OPEB obligation) is presented in the statement of net position as a portion of long-term obligations